ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

-As an avid user, the platform makes it hard to compare prices easily of current listings and listings that sold for certain items, as you would have to scan through each listing and attempt to capture trends over time.
-Unfortunately, Grailed does not have a public API, so I though this would be a perfect opportunity to attempt to scrape this data and create relevant features from each listing to visualize these trends through data.
+As an avid user of this platform, I find it hard to easily compare prices of current listings versus sold listings of the same item, as you would have to scan through all listings in attempt to capture an overlying trend over time.
+Thus, it was hard to extrapolate best prices and listing features to sell your item quicker.
+Unfortunately, Grailed does not have a public API, so I though this would be a perfect opportunity to attempt to scrape relevant features from each listing to visualize fashion trends through data.

 <!-- more -->

 **Disclaimer:** The acceptable use policy for `grailed.com` [does not officially allow for web scrapers or automated processes to gather their data](https://www.grailed.com/acceptable).
 This project is purely for educational purposes to learn about underlying trends surrounding clothes.

 Code can be found on my [GitHub](https://github.com/ftaruc/projects/tree/main/grailed).